 - Projected number of facilitators and their qualifications

-- Projected number of women participants and their general business profile (owners vs nonbusiness owners, levels of education, etc.)
+- Projected number of women participants and their general business profiles (owners vs nonbusiness owners, levels of education, etc.)

 - Describe how you will recruit and select the women participants

 - List any local partners (NGOs, private sector, government) and describe how they will augment the experience for participants

 - Describe what country-specific sessions you will include in the course scheduleto supplement the DreamBuilder modules, including components that engage AWE in Malta alumni (U.S. Embassy Malta will assist in identifying alumni)